a-tock/lys_em/README.md

-# lys_mat: python code for generation of crystal structures
+# lys_em: python code for simulation and analysis of electron microscopes

 Check out for the [documentation] for more information.